 Everyone who must have heard about DevOps and creating solutions with bots in them, would be interested to explore more about it.
-This article chiefly is aimed at helping readers understand what bot is all about, how bots are built, and why DevOps should be applied to Bot development.
-In short, they will know about the benefits of applying the best practices of DevOps for the bot framework.
+This article chiefly is aimed at helping readers understand what bot is all about, how bots are built, and why DevOps should be applied to Chatbot development.
+In short, they will know about the benefits of applying the best practices of DevOps for the Chatbot framework.

 Bots are apps possessing an interface that facilitates more natural interactions.
 These days chat bots are common.
 Whenever you land up on a website and if it is more attentive to delivering a personalized service to customers, then you will find a chat bot popping up and giving you an option of chatting or asking you to chat with them in case of any queries.

-Bots are increasingly getting popular because of the improved technology and with that their ability to interact more naturally is also on the rise due to the inclusion of emotional element.
+Chatbots are increasingly getting popular because of the improved technology and with that their ability to interact more naturally is also on the rise due to the inclusion of emotional element.
 It provides an easy way for businesses to provide information to its customers.

-Bots are dependent on Artificial Intelligence (AI) technology, though not totally.
+Chatbots are dependent on Artificial Intelligence (AI) technology, though not totally.
 This implies that developers can create chat bots and make them work even without the use of artificial intelligence.
 The success of any bot depends on its ability to carry out successful interactions with humans.
 Bots not only communicate through text, they can also interact through speech.

 Programmers usually believe that it just for creating bots for Microsoft or Skype.
 However, this is not the case.
 Bot framework consists of a bot connector which enables developers to write the bot a single time.
 The bot code thus generated assumes the form of a web API.
 This API will create interfaces into various places which have support for bots.
 Hence, if you wish to create a bot that runs on more than one platform, all you need to do is write the bot code and enable the interface into various endpoints from your bot dashboard.

-An example of Chat Bot on Website:
+An example of Chatbot on Website:

-Create instances of dialogues
+1. Create instances of dialogues

-Create single or multiple flows for the bot to use with customers
+2. Create single or multiple flows for the bot to use with customers

-Store and remember bot conversations with multiple users
+3. Store and remember bot conversations with multiple users

-For FAQs, you can use Q&A makers based on different frameworks which helps to easily create a bot based on the existing content.
+– For FAQs, you can use Q&A makers based on different frameworks which helps to easily create a bot based on the existing content.

-You can get the following facilities with the Bot framework
+– You can get the following facilities with the Bot framework

-Easy interface into intelligent services
+1. Easy interface into intelligent services

-A connector to configure different support and end points
+2. A connector to configure different support and end points

-Facility to launch the bot code (web API) on various platforms
+3. Facility to launch the bot code (web API) on various platforms

 Basically, bot functions as a web service which utilizes Azure framework so that it turns into a bot which carries on conversations with users.
 As bot is also a software, many of them from the developer community would want to utilize DevOps best practices alongside it.
 As the size of the project increases, you may want to include other DevOps guidelines into the Bot project.
 Now, you may want to know what exactly is DevOps.